davidlowryduda/isolated_points/README.markdown

 # CIRM project on sporadic points #

-Code associated to the paper "Towards a classification of isolated j-invariants" by (author list)
+Code associated to the paper "Towards a classification of isolated j-invariants" by Abbey Bourdon, Sachi Hashimoto, Timo Keller, Zev Klagsbrun, David Lowry-Duda, Travis Morrison, Filip Najman, Himanshu Shukla

 System requirements: Magma version at least 2.27 is required to read the data files.